 Solution 2 of 8

-If you are not running the latest version of Windows 10, we recommend you upgrade to the latest version as Microsoft fixes most of the known issues via updates.
-Navigate to Settings app > Update & security > Windows Update, and then click Check for updates button.
+If you are not running the latest version of Windows 10, we recommend you upgrade to the latest version, as Microsoft fixes most of the known issues via updates.
+Navigate to Settings app > Update & security > Windows Update (Windows 10) or Settings > Windows Update, and then click the Check for updates button.

 Solution 3 of 8